jezhumble/lapm/syllabus.md

 * _Waltzing with Bears_ by Tom DeMarco and Timothy Lister
 * _User Story Mapping_ by Jeff Patton

-## Week 6 - An Experimental Approach to Product Development
+## Unit 6 - An Experimental Approach to Product Development

 This class will present hypothesis-driven development, the cutting-edge paradigm for evolving validated products.
 We’ll dive into how to frame hypotheses, design experiments, and use A/B testing to gather data to prove or disprove our ideas.